Illyanna Maisonet: Diasporican

 Food is more than just sustenance or nourishment.
 Food brings us together and connects us to family, history, migration and beyond.
 Perhaps no one understands this better than food columnist Illyanna Maisonet, who has spent years documenting her family’s Puerto Rican recipes and preserving the island’s disappearing foodways through rigorous research.

-Maisonet was the first Puerto Rican food columnist in the United States.
+Maisonet was the first Puerto Rican food columnist in the continental United States.
 Her San Francisco Chronicle column, “Cocina Boricua,” was dedicated to safeguarding traditional Puerto Rican recipes and exploring food throughout the Puerto Rican diaspora.